-Did you have great intentions of losing weight and getting fit during the first lock down?
+Did you have great intentions of losing weight and getting fit during lock down?
 I’m sure you know that sitting on the couch watching Netflix eating potato chips isn’t going to help you lose weight during lock down.
-If you’re serious about wanting to lose the weight, don’t waste a minute getting started this time.
+If you’re serious about wanting to lose the weight, don’t waste a minute getting started.
 Check out my tips below.

 1. Write a food diary for the next 7 days